47tibo/weatherPanameAndroid/README.md

 in the network layer implementation.
 This in order to wrap exceptions as soon as possible, as recommended in this [Kotlin Conf talk](https://www.youtube.com/watch?v=pvYAQNT4o0I).

+**All the following components are packaged as gradle subprojects.**

+### Application components

+They strictly follows encapsulation and dependency rule, using `interfaces` to define contracts (and for DIP, when needed).
+Libraries are encapsulated using `internal` modifier.

+They are under the `com.tibo47.weatherPaname` package.

+#### `app` component

+This component is at the lower level in the architecture.
+It bootstrap the main activity & application.
+It connects ui component (see bellow) via navigation.
+It contains material design 3 theme.
+Its android test target provides e2e tests.

-#### `weather`component
+#### `weather` component

-This component is an android library, packaged as a gradle subproject.
+This component is an android library.
 It contains all the business and data-providing logic to retrieve and expose data about Paris' weather.
-It strictly follows encapsulation and dependency rule, using `internal` modifiers and `interfaces` (to define contracts and for DIP, when needed).
+It only exposes OpenWeather Retrofit API & uses cases.

+#### `daily-weather-ui` component

+This component is an android library.
+It contains ui components to display the main screen for the current weather.

+### External components

+#### `http-client` component

+Under `com.tibo47.httpClient` package.

+Exposes a Retrofit factory with :
+- GsonConverterFactory
+- HttpLoggingInterceptor